rokucommunity/brighterscript/docs/in-code-component.md

 ## Inheritance
 Components also support overloaded methods.
 This works by copying and renaming parent overridden functions into child components.
 We will only copy functions that are explicitly called by the child.

+A few key points:
+ - parent functions must be marked `protected` in order for child components to override them.
+ - child components may not have private "shadowed" functions with the same name as parents.

 ```vb
 component MoviePoster extends roSGNode.Poster
     protected function play()